Discover the Majestic Waterfalls of Oahu: Nature’s Cascading Wonders (updated 2023)

-Waterfalls around Oahu to hike from easy to more challenging
+Best Waterfalls of Oahu to explore from easy to more challenging

 Located in Waimea Valley on the North Shore of Oahu, this botanical garden and educational center with a family friendly hike to Waimea Falls.
 One of the safest family oriented 40-foot waterfall and pond area, there is a lifeguard stationed here and you are required to wear life vests to enter the water.
 There is a paved road and trail that is 1.5 miles roundtrip and relatively flat and a great way to see the gardens and visit some of the reproduced ancient villages if you want to do a detour and learn more about early Hawaiian culture and daily life in this valley.

 Entrance – there is a fee to visit the gardens and enjoy the waterfalls.
 Adults are $20/$12 Kids and you can take a docent tour and visit the rest of the area at your leisure.
 You can also do a luau experience and then enter the gardens and waterfall for free.

 Good to know – across the street is Waimea Bay which is one of the nicest and iconic beach areas to visit along the North Shore and worth spending time in.

 Check this post on visiting Waimea falls below